mendix/docs/content/ats/refguide/rg-version-1/data-management.md

     *   Actions, test cases and testsuites
     *   Folders, actions, test cases and test suites

-In order to start an export, you can:
+In order to start an export, you can do the following:

-- Mark the export items listed in the current list view in the **Repository** and then click **Export** in the top menu.
+* Mark the export items listed in the current list view in the **Repository** and then click **Export** in the top menu
-- Export the item you are currently editing by clicking the **Export** button in the top right.
+* Export the item you are currently editing by clicking the **Export** button in the top right

 ![Exporting a test Case](attachments/data-management/21168206.png)